jason-c-daniels/Jcd.BitManipulation/UPCOMING_CHANGES.md

 The biggest changes are focused on completeness, simplifying the API surface/reducing volume of code, and and keeping acceptable performance<sup>1</sup>.

-1. One notable exception is a known performance hit caused by simplifying the API surface.
-It's described in detail below.

 ### Breaking Changes

 - I've found myself strongly disliking the proliferation of types.
 All of the type specific `BitIndexer` and